Gospel & Universe Señor Locke

 The smell of coffee hits the nostrils and the sound of the music from inside the cafe hits the eardrum, mixing with the sound of the odd pedestrian shouting to a friend or a mother getting their kids back to school.
 The real world comes in through our senses, and gives us the sense that the outer world is always there, despite what we think of it.
 There’s the world and there’s our version of it.

+But once reason and the philologists got onto the scene, the magic became history, and the mystic scriptures became the poetry of this or that tribe.
 The golden books that once flew down from Heaven became so many black and white copies on Gutenberg’s press.
 They joined the new scientific books, which had nothing — and therefore everything — to say about the old religious books.
+The new books were far more specific and none of them pretended to be the one and only key to the universe.
 Dialogue Concerning the Two Chief World Systems (1632), Theory of the Earth; An Investigation of the Laws Observable in the Composition, Dissolution, and Restoration of Land upon the Globe (1788), On the Origin of Species (1859).
-Editors wrote their names on the front cover, and one edition was demonstrably different from the next.
-All of this made it hard to believe in things that we can’t verify.
+Editors wrote their names on the front cover, and the mysterious sanctity of their origin dissolved.

 Fumarola del Popocatépetl (octubre, 2012), 4 January 2013, by Luisalvaz (from Wikimedia Commons)